tvrzna/wireable/README.md

 ## How does it works?
 Wireable allows to create very simple application context, that scans defined package (and its subpackages).
 All classes with annotation `@Wireable` are added into the mentioned application context as an instance.
 These classes will have injected all members with annotation `@Wired` with reflections and then all methods (without arguments) with annotations `@OnCreate` and `@OnStartup` are executed.

+## Interfaces as @Wired
+Since `0.3.0` interfaces are supported as @Wired classes.
+If multiple classes points to similar interface, it it better to specify in your `@Wireable` annotation the `priorityFor` value by interface class.

 ## But why?
 Wireable is dependency-free with minimal size in units of kilobytes.